freenas/freenas-docs/userguide/sharing.rst

    +-------------------------+--------------+-------------+-----------------------------------------------------------------------------------------------------+

-Note the following regarding some of the :guilabel:`Advanced Mode`
+Here are some notes about :guilabel:`Advanced Mode` settings:
-settings:

 * Hostname lookups add some time to accessing the SMB share.
 If only using IP addresses, unset the :guilabel:`Hostnames lookups`